 - The investigator pays per diem cage charges beginning on the day of embryo transfer.

-- Cancellation of injection within two weeks of the scheduled date will result in a $250 fee to cover the cost of the embryo donor mice purchased for the injection.
+- Cancellation of injection within two weeks of the scheduled date will result in a $500 fee to cover the cost of mice, hormones and technician time.

 - Click here for current rates.